 After getting a prescription, women must get it filled by a pharmacist at a drugstore.
 While most pharmacists’ respect their customers’ right to use birth control, some pharmacists have been known to deny birth control pills to women.
 If that happens, a woman should take the prescription to another pharmacy to get it filled.

 Keep in mind that while the birth control pill is up to 99.7 percent effective against pregnancy when used correctly, it offers no protection against sexually transmitted infections.
-Only latex and female condoms reduce the risk of infection.
+Only latex and internal condoms reduce the risk of infection.